MMF rules: EU versus US

 "The gates and fees proposal directly addresses the SEC concern of stopping or slowing down redemptions from funds"

+The Regulation limits the financial assets in which an MMF may invest to money market instruments, deposits with credit institutions, financial derivative instruments, and reverse repurchase agreements.
 It also prohibits MMFs from: investing in any other assets; short-selling money market instruments; taking direct or indirect exposure to equity or commodities; entering into securities holding agreements, securities borrowing agreements, repurchase agreements, or other agreements which would encumber the MMF's assets; and, borrowing and lending cash.

 The Regulation provides specific criteria for the permitted investment classes.